Imperial Theatre

 The Imperial was added to the Theatres at Risk Register in 2022.

-The building has been empty since the pub operator vacated in 2016.
-In April 2021, its owner submitted a planning application to convert the building into 21 apartments with new window openings inserted.
+The theatre has been empty since the pub operator vacated in 2016.
+In 2021, its owner submitted a planning application to convert the theatre into 21 apartments with new window openings inserted.
 The conversion would have seen the complete loss of its 1914 interior and harm to its exterior, although the front façade would be retained.
 The proposal constituted harmful and irreversible alterations that would permanently remove any possibility of its retention for performance or other compatible use.
-Theatres Trust along with the Cinema Theatre Association and the Victorian Society submitted a strong objection citing harm to a non-designated heritage asset and lack of evidence to justify the loss of a community and cultural facility.
+Theatres Trust, along with the Cinema Theatre Association and the Victorian Society, submitted a strong objection citing harm to a non-designated heritage asset and lack of evidence to justify the loss of a community and cultural facility.

-The building has since been listed Grade II.
-The owner subsequently submitted a listed building consent application in August 2022 for the proposal to convert the building into 21 apartments.
-Historic England along with Theatres Trust, the Cinema Theatre Association and the Victorian Society objected to the listing building consent application.
+The Imperial has since been listed Grade II.
+The owner subsequently submitted a listed building consent application in August 2022 for the proposal to convert the theatre into 21 apartments.
+Theatres Trust, along with Historic England, the Cinema Theatre Association and the Victorian Society, objected to the listing building consent application.
 Walsall Council’s conservation officer also objected to both applications.

 Theatre potential

-Although there have been alterations to facilitate bingo and pub use the auditorium is substantially complete and could be reverted to cinema or theatre use, or alternative uses sympathetic to its historic significance.
-The building is located within the town centre of Walsall, and Walsall’s Town Centre Area Action Plan (adopted in 2019) seeks to strengthen its cultural offer, including providing cinema and performance venues.
+Although there have been alterations to facilitate bingo and pub use, the auditorium is substantially complete and could be reverted to cinema or theatre use, or alternative uses sympathetic to its historic significance.
+The theatre is located within the town centre of Walsall, and Walsall’s Town Centre Area Action Plan seeks to strengthen its cultural offer, including providing cinema and performance venues.

 In 2021, it was announced that Walsall Council had been successful in its bid to the government’s Towns Fund, an initiative aimed at transforming the economic growth prospect of towns.
 While the Imperial provides an obvious site that has the potential to meet these aims and we have encouraged the council to explore the opportunities that it presents, ownership remains a challenge.